phire/five_clique/README.md

 How do we find a 5-clique, now?
 We start at some word i and start building a clique from there.
 First, we consider all neighbors j.
 The third word k in the clique now needs to be neighbor to both i and j.
 Therefore, we consider only words k in the intersection of the neighbor sets of i and j.
 Next, we consider words l in the intersection of the neighbor sets of i, j, and k.
 Finally, any words in the intersection of the neighbor sets of i, j, k, and l form a 5-clique with i, j, k, and l.

 In the worst case, this scheme has a complexity of O(n^5), where n is the number of 5-letter words in the English language.
 This seems infeasible.
 However, the size of the intersection rapidly declines the deeper we go into the clique.
-Therefore, we are finished in roughly an hour, rather than a month, as in the Parker algorithm.
+Therefore, we are finished in 21 minutes and 46 seconds, rather than a month, as in the Parker algorithm.

 But Parker gave it a go.
 And that's something.